imedkrisna/imedkrisna.github.io/hobby/index.md

 title: Hobby
 ---

-<h1>HOBBY!</h1>
-<p>Hi Everyone!
+Hi Everyone!
 This part of the website is more of a hobby.
 I love playing some music either alone or with friends!
 I also enjoyed singing in Smule.
 I dedicate this page for those contents!
-The plan is for this page to store my other hobby but we'll see if I had the time and dedication hahaha. </p>
+The plan is for this page to store my other hobby but we'll see if I had the time and dedication hahaha.

-<h2>Cover Music Video</h2>
+## Cover Music Video
-<p>I did some cover videos with my friends.
+I did some cover videos with my friends.
 This is very convinient since COVID-19 requires measures of physical distancing and we have no plan violating those measures haha.
 I mainly sing in these vids while also play some instruments.
-It is also fun to learn a bit of mixing although my mixing skill is really crappy haha</p>
+It is also fun to learn a bit of mixing although my mixing skill is really crappy haha
-<h5>Earth, Wind, and Fire - September Cover</h5>
+#### Earth, Wind, and Fire - September Cover
-<p>September Cover with the bandids!
+September Cover with the bandids!
 I record this at home, and filmed the clip at Hackett's bus station.
-I had to wait until the first bus came, and then record it quickly lol</p>
+I had to wait until the first bus came, and then record it quickly lol
 <iframe width="560" height="315" src="https://www.youtube.com/embed/f_p5L5QMDu4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<h5>Jackson 5 - I Want You Back Cover</h5>
+#### Jackson 5 - I Want You Back Cover
-<p>Jackson 5 cover with the bandids!
+Jackson 5 cover with the bandids!
 The scenery is a small pond in Dickson.
-It is a walking distance from where I live.</p>
+It is a walking distance from where I live.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/K5UkBlE5zZg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<h5>Radiohead - Creep Cover</h5>
+#### Radiohead - Creep Cover
-<p>Radiohead Creep cover with my colleage in Politeknik APP, Aji.
+Radiohead Creep cover with my colleage in Politeknik APP, Aji.
 It was fun cover back when I had time hahaha.
-This is filmed in Poltek APP.</p>
+This is filmed in Poltek APP.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/TaFQ0GVcmbM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<h5>Bobby Helms - Jingle Bell Rock Cover</h5>
+#### Bobby Helms - Jingle Bell Rock Cover
-<p>Jingle Bell Rock cover with my friends.
-We did this to welcome Christmas back in 2017</P>
+Jingle Bell Rock cover with my friends.
+We did this to welcome Christmas back in 2017
 <iframe width="560" height="315" src="https://www.youtube.com/embed/pPnMveEOy1Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<h2>Smule (Karaoke app)</h2>
+## Smule (Karaoke app)
-<p>Ok so I also play with this app called Smule which basically a karaoke app.
+Ok so I also play with this app called Smule which basically a karaoke app.
 In this app, I often sing japanese song such as L`arc~en~Ciel and One Ok Rock, and I really love dueting with people!
-If you also play smule, let's follow each other!</p>
+If you also play smule, let's follow each other!
 <iframe frameborder="0" width="100%" height="125" src="https://www.smule.com/recording/larc-en-ciel-living-in-your-eyes-hitomi-no-junin-hitomi-no-juunin/988877746_3603412099/frame"></iframe>
 <iframe frameborder="0" width="100%" height="125" src="https://www.smule.com/recording/larc-en-ciel-snow-drop/988877746_3605195283/frame"></iframe>
 <iframe frameborder="0" width="100%" height="125" src="https://www.smule.com/recording/larc-en-ciel-my-heart-draws-a-dream/988877746_3526002707/frame"></iframe>